bigH/git-fuzzy/README.md

 export GF_GREP_COLOR='1;30;48;5;15'
 ```

 If provided, `GF_PREFERRED_PAGER` is used as a way to decorate diffs.
-Otherwise, `diff-so-fancy`, then `delta` are tried before using raw diffs. **Remember to adequately quote this value as it's used unquoted.**
+Otherwise, `diff-so-fancy`, then `delta` are tried before using raw diffs. **Remember to adequately quote this value as it's subject to string splitting.**

 ```bash
 export GF_PREFERRED_PAGER="delta --theme=gruvbox --highlight-removed -w __WIDTH__"